Available in Classic and VPC

 Cloud Log Analytics related resources

-- Ncloud user environment guide: user guide on the VPC and Classic environments and supported features
+- Ncloud user environment guide: Explore VPC and Classic environments and supported services.

-- Collect logs by Cloud Log Analytics: basic usage of Cloud Log Analytics
+- Collect Logs with Cloud Log Analytics: The basics of Cloud Log Analytics

-- Cloud Log Analytics blog introduction: an introduction to Cloud Log Analytics of the official blog of NAVER Cloud Platform
+- About Cloud Log Analytics An introduction to Cloud Log Analytics on the NAVER Cloud Platform official blog

-- FAQs: frequently asked questions from Cloud Log Analytics users
+- FAQs: Get answers to common Cloud Log Analytics questions

-- Cloud Log Analytics easy start guide: learn how to collect logs by Cloud Log Analytics
+- Cloud Log Analytics quick getting started guide: How to collect logs with Cloud Log Analytics

-- Object Storage user guide: learn how to create and use Object Storage to export log data
+- Object Storage User Guide: How to create and use Object Storage to export log data

-- Sub Account user guide: learn how to use Sub Account that helps Cloud Log Analytics management and operational permissions management
+- Sub Account user guide: How to use the Sub Account service to manage Cloud Log Analytics and permissions

 Cloud Log Analytics FAQs

-You can have your questions answered quickly by referring to the answers in the FAQs before reading the user guide.
-If your questions are not resolved in the FAQs, see the user guides to find the information you want.
+See the FAQs before reading the user guide for quick answers to frequently answered questions.
+If your questions are not resolved by the FAQs, see the user guides for the information you want.

-Q. What kind of data can I collect?
+Q. What kinds of data can I collect?

 Q. How is stored data managed?

-- The data is then deleted in the following cases:
+- Data is deleted under the following circumstances:

-- If the size of the data exceeds the storage capacity, up to 30% of the oldest data is deleted sequentially.
+- If data usage exceeds storage capacity, up to 30% of stored data is sequentially deleted, starting with the oldest records.

-- All data is deleted when Cloud Log Analytics is unsubscribed.
+- All data is deleted when you cancel your Cloud Log Analytics subscription.

-A. You can download the all data through Export to Object Storage.
-For more information, see Export to Object Storage or Export Log.
+A. You can download all of your data through Export to Object Storage.
+For more information, see Exporting to Object Storage or Export Log.

-A. If you use the log management features of Cloud Log Analytics in PaaS in NAVER Cloud Platform such as Cloud DB for MySQL, Cloud DB for MSSQL, and Cloud DB for MongoDB, you cannot unsubscribe from Cloud Log Analytics.
-You need to first unsubscribe from or return the applicable service before unsubscribing from Cloud Log Analytics.
+A. If you use the log management features of Cloud Log Analytics in PaaS services on NAVER Cloud Platform such as Cloud DB for MySQL, Cloud DB for MSSQL, and Cloud DB for MongoDB, you cannot cancel your Cloud Log Analytics subscription.
+You must first terminate or return the applicable services before you can cancel your Cloud Log Analytics subscription.

-Q. Can I try it as a test?
+Q. Can I try it out for free?

-A. The Standard pricing plan of Cloud Log Analytics provides the log collection feature and an average monthly log storage capacity of 1 GB for free.
-For more information, see Usage fees.
+A. The Standard plan for Cloud Log Analytics provides log collection and a monthly average of 1 GB of free log storage.
+For more information, see Pricing Information.

-Q. Can the log of the Auto Scaling server be automatically sent to Cloud Log Analytics?
+Q. Can Auto Scaling server logs be automatically sent to Cloud Log Analytics?

-A. If you create an Auto Scaling group by using an image of a server collected and set in Cloud Log Analytics, the log of the created server by Auto Scaling is transferred to Cloud Log Analytics without any separate settings.
-For more information, see Collect logs.
+A. When you create an Auto Scaling group using an image of a server that is set up for collection in Cloud Log Analytics, logs from the server created by Auto Scaling are sent to Cloud Log Analytics without any additional requirements.
+For more information, see Collecting Logs.

-Q. During automatic export, a "no permission of object storage" error occurs.
+Q. A "no permission of object storage" error occurs during automatic exports.

 A. Check the following items in order:

-Check if Object Storage's bucket set as the target for automatic export has not been deleted. - Check the API authentication key
+Make sure the Object Storage Bucket set as the target for automatic export has not been deleted. - Check API Authentication Keys

-If the access control is set in the bucket of Object Storage, or if the permissions are removed, automatic export may fail.
-Check if the read/insert permissions are properly granted.
+If the access controls have been configured for the Object Storage Bucket, or if permissions have been removed, automatic export may fail.
+Check if the proper read/write permissions have been granted.

-If the problem persists even after checking the above items, contact Customer Center.
+If the problem persists even after checking the above items, contact Customer Support.

 Q. During automatic export, a "no access key" issue occurs.

 A. The issue occurs when there is no Access Key to access Object Storage.
-The automatic export feature is internally performed using your API authentication key internally.
-Therefore, check the following items:
+The automatic export feature is internally performed using your API authentication key.
+Check the following items:

-If the account for which automatic export is configured is deleted or disabled, the issue may occur. - Check the validation of the API authentication key
+If the account for which automatic export has been configured is deleted or disabled, it can cause errors. - Check API Authentication Key validity

-After disabling the automatic export feature in the main account or other sub account, set the automatic export again in the account with the API authentication key.
-Then, log transfer will perform properly using the authentication key of the account.
+Disable the automatic export feature in the main account or a different sub account, then reconfigure the automatic export using an account with your API authentication key to fix log exports.

-A. The enhanced automatic export feature has the following main differences compared to the previous method.
+A. The enhanced automatic export feature has the following differences compared to previous implementations.

-All logs are stored in 1 file before, but now they are stored separately by date, log type, or time in the enhanced feature.
+Previously, all logs were stored as a single file.
+Now, they are stored separately by date, log type, or time.

-→ This allows to segment logs for easy management and analysis. - Storage path changed
+→ This allows for more granular logs for easier management and analysis. - Changes to storage directories

-The path structure of Object Storage, where logs are stored, is changed in the enhanced feature.
-When you set the automatic export, check the access permissions and settings according to the new path standard.
+The directory structure for Object Storage has been changed.
+When you configuring automatic export, check the access permissions and settings for the new directory.

-The enhanced automatic export feature is for more efficient log management and analysis.
-Set and use it in a new method.
+The automatic export feature has been improved for more efficient log management and analysis.
+Configure automatic exports accordingly.

-Q. The Agent installation has been completed and the "Finish Installation" message is displayed, but logs are not transferred.
+Q. I’ve completed Agent installation and the "Finish Installation" message was shown, but logs aren’t exporting.

-A. If logs are not transferred although the installation is properly completed, check the following items:
+A. If logs are not exported after a properly completed installation, check the following:

-Log transfer may be blocked due to firewall or Access Control List (ACL) settings in the installed device.
+Log exports may be blocked due to firewall or Access Control List (ACL) settings in the installed device.

 Check if the port to the log server is blocked. - Check if Filebeat is running

-To check if the Agent is properly running, enter the following command:
+To check if the Agent is running normally, enter the command below.

 ps -ef | grep filebeat